 Our curated collection of light weight, easy dry clothing that can save you time and space while traveling:

-Balanced Tech @ Amazon – another good collection of fast dry clothing.
-LINK TO BALANCED TECH
+Balanced Tech @ Amazon – this is another good collection of fast dry travel clothing.
+LINK TO AND SHOP BALANCED TECH

-Under Armor – This company was the first in the market with sweat wicking clothing and was originally marketed to the military and police.
+Under Armor – This company was the first in the market with sweat wicking clothing and was originally marketed to the military and police. to help them stay cool and dry.
 We started with this brand and the shirts have held up really well.
-LINK TO SHOP Men’s shirts LINK TO SHOP women’s wear
+LINK TO AND SHOP men’s wear LINK TO AND SHOP women’s wear

 UNIQLO – this is a Japanese clothing company that is expanding quickly worldwide.
 We believe they offer a premium line utilizing a number of those amazing fabrics at a reasonable price.
 We have bought and traveled with their moisture wicking polo shirts and while heavier than some they still seem to rinse and dry very quickly.
 Order online and in stores. (we have no affiliation with Uniqlo)